vrunm/vrunm/README.md

 ### Hi, I am **Varun**!

-- 🔭 I’m currently working on LLMs, Generative AI,Text Classification, Summarization and Vector Databases.

-I am skilled in Machine Learning and applications of Deep Learning to Natural Language Processing and Computer Vision.
-I am actively working on Large Language Models.
+NLP developer working in the enhancement and development of applications based on Large Language Models (LLMs).
 Some of the projects that I have worked on are:

  - **[Financial Dashboard :](https://github.com/vrunm/Financial_Dashboard)**
  Built an end-to-end Financial Dashboard that collects and consolidates all of a business's critical observations in one place using the information obtained from the annual 10-K SEC Filings.